Intel-bigdata/SSM/docs/small-file-guide.md

 file: path matches "/small_files/*" and length < 1MB | compact
 ```

-This rule means for all the files under `/small_files` directory, if the lengths of some files are less than 1MB,
+This rule means for all the files under `/small_files` directory, SSM will trigger actions
-SSM will trigger actions to compact these files to container files.
+to compact the files with length less than 1MB into container files.

 ## Small file compact action example